Bfawaz2001/task-manager-app/README.md

 Feel free to fork the repository and submit pull requests.
 Any contributions are welcome!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see LICENSE.md for more details.